KubeRocketCI/docs/versioned_docs/version-3.9.0/operator-guide/troubleshooting/review-pipeline-is-failed.md

 1. Navigate to your application in KubeRocketCI portal.

-2. In the main branch section, click the **Trigger build pipeline run** button to run scnaning of full repository.
+2. In the main branch section, click the **Trigger build pipeline run** button to run scanning of full repository.

-3. After successful finished build pipeline - retrigger review pipeline, for example by using `/recheck` feature.
+3. After successful finished build pipeline - re-trigger review pipeline, for example by using `/recheck` feature.

     ![Tree diagram window](../../assets/operator-guide/troubleshooting/successful_pass_review.png "Tree diagram window")